Corn Salad with Feta

 Instructions

-- In a large pot, bring water to a boil.
-Add corn and boil for 3 minutes.
-Remove corn to a plate and cool just enough to handle.
-When the corn is cool, cut the kernels off the cob, cutting close to the cob, and place them in a large bowl.
-You should have approximately 4 cups of corn.
+- Bring a large pot of water to a boil.
+Add the corn and cook for 3 minutes, just until tender-crisp.
+Transfer the corn to a plate and let cool until easy to handle.
+Cut the kernels off the cob and transfer to a large bowl.

-- Add the tomatoes, green onions, cilantro, and feta to the corn.
+- Add the tomatoes, green onions, cilantro, and feta cheese.

 - In a small bowl, whisk the olive oil, vinegar, and garlic.
-Pour over the salad and toss well to combine.
-Season with salt and pepper, to taste.
-Cover and chill for 15-30 minutes before serving.
+Pour the dressing over the salad and toss to combine.
+Taste and season with salt and pepper as needed.
+Cover and refrigerate for 15 to 30 minutes before serving to allow the flavors to meld.

 Nutrition